Mofa Ha'arnavot Shel Dr. Kasper: Oren Brazilay

 The guitarist joined a band named Norma Jean, which recorded a few tracks that were never released.
 He went to New York, started a band called The Sugar Lights, and gradually fell in love with rap music, becoming a sound engineer and working for Def Jam Recordings.
 He is currently the musical producer of several hip hop artists from Brooklyn, and a member of the band BenLaVain.

 Shay Lahav

 After a long break Lahav returned to the music industry as the producer and songwriter of the successful Israeli boy band High Five.
 In 2004, he recorded a solo album and went on tour, performing some of Kasper's old songs with Barzilay.

 Tzvika Cohen

-Cohen currently runs a hotel in Philadelphia.
+Cohen stopped playing and currently runs a hotel in Boston.

 Itzik Reisenberg

-Now an Orthodox Jew, Reisenberg continues to write songs and play, mainly as a hobby, with an option to record some of his songs.
+became an Orthodox Jew, Reisenberg continued to write songs and play, mainly as a hobby, with an option to record some of his songs.
+Sadly he died from multiple sclerosis in 2019.

 Shy Nobleman

-Moved to [London] in 1996, where he started his musical solo career.
+Moved to London in 1996, where he started his musical solo career.
 He released two critically acclaimed and well-received solo albums: How to Be Shy (2001), and Beautiful life (2005).
 In 2013 he released his first hebrew language album, "Yomi Hu Halom".
 Nobleman also wrote several theme songs for TV shows, and begun working as a host on various Israeli TV sports shows.